janssen-io/TransactionQL-fsharp/readme.md

 #### Amount expressions
 An amount expression is always written between parentheses (`(`, `)`).
-To capture the amount of the transaction, you can use the variable `amount`.
+To capture the amount of the transaction, you can use the variable `total`.
 As you write transactions, the remaining sum is stored in the variable `remainder`.

-**Example:** say we have a transaction for €500, then the variable `amount` will always be equal to `500`.
+**Example:** say we have a transaction for €500, then the variable `total` will always be equal to `500`.
 The variable `remainder` will update as follows:

 ```